junder-git/aoe2_setup_guide_backup/README.md

   #

 ### Feudal age ((Poles/food-eco)) to fling food to open market for feudal age Saracen ally to buy.
-Output of main2.py:
+Output of main2.py 3000 food bank var:

 The ideal food:gold is 100:58 for saracen elephant, so open market going rate for food is set by an initial sell of: 1389 food

-From poles food bank of 5000 you could recieve tribute of: 3500 food
+From poles food bank of 3000 you could recieve tribute of: 2100 food
 ...OR...
-Effectively buy 3500 tribute of food for: 2042 gold instead... so why/when to buy...
+Effectively buy 2100 tribute of food for: 1225 gold instead... so why/when to buy...
 Food diff equation:::
-for 1500 food lost in 5000 tribute its actually worth 875 its weight in gold to the saracen...
+for 900 food lost in 3000 tribute its actually worth 525 its weight in gold to the saracen...

 -> For now castle age 800 food cost can also come from any going rate < 100:58 in the open market too just cus...

-Note gold tiles are scarce and can run out for saracen in castle age pretty rapid.
+-> Note gold tiles are scarce and can run out for saracen in castle age pretty rapid.

+-> Troop production for elephants is slow

 ### Potential build orders
 Poles dark age build order, total::(2 houses 2 folwark 1 lumbercamp x farms) 7/25 on wood 18/25 farms after hunt+sheep   gathered => loom + click up